You have your G.P.A. You have your test scores. Why put off your legal education for several months while you wait for fall?

 APPLY FOR SPRING START

 Scholarships are available.
-Classes start January 16, 2018.
-You can use your December LSAT score for admission for the spring start.
+Orientation begins on January 22nd with classes starting January 28, 2019.
+You can use your November LSAT score for admission for the spring start.

 BENEFITS TO SPRING START

-- Can finish earlier.
-Students can finish their JD Degree in 2 ½ years and sit for the July Bar Exam.
+- You Can finish earlier.
+Students can complete their JD Degree in 2 ½ years and sit for the July Bar Exam.

 - Regardless of when you start at Coastal Law, you will receive the same quality education and curriculum as those who start in the “traditional” Fall term.
 You will have the opportunity to participate in:

 - Smaller class sizes.
 Students that begin classes in the Spring at Coastal Law enjoy smaller class sizes.
-This means more individual attention for you.
+Smaller classes mean more individual attention for you.

 - Get a more personalized orientation.
-Spring entering classes tend to be smaller and their orientations are that much more individualized.
+Spring entering classes tend to be smaller, and their orientation program is much more individualized.
 Make the most of opportunities to ask questions and tailor information sessions to your specific interests.

 - Networking.
 You get to know your classmates more quickly and often make connections that last through law school well into practice.

 - Make a smooth transition.
-When our Spring entering class arrives at Coastal Law, most of our returning students have settled into life inside and outside of class.
-Your first semester will start off with relative ease.
+When our Entering Spring class arrives at Coastal Law, most of our returning students have settled into life inside and outside of class.
+Your first semester will start with relative ease.

 - Apply for free.
 Admission into the Spring entering class is on a rolling basis with no deadlines.
 Additionally, there is no cost to submit your application.

 - Required to take Summer Classes.
-Each student beginning in the spring is required to take summer classes in order to stay on track and potentially graduate in 2 1/2 years.
+Each student beginning in the spring is expected to take summer classes to stay on track and potentially graduate in 2 1/2 years.

 - Financial Aid is Available.
 Financial Aid is available to qualifying students for all terms.